programinglive/programinglive.github.io/pages/faq/framework/faq_framework.md

 layout: page
 title: Framework
 parent: FAQ
-description: "[FAQ]Framework"
+description: "Framework"
 ---

-# **[FAQ] Framework**
+# **Framework**

-Welcome to the **[FAQ] Framework**—a dedicated resource for answering common questions about web development frameworks.
+Welcome to the **Framework**—a dedicated resource for answering common questions about web development frameworks.
 Frameworks are vital tools in modern web development, offering structured solutions to streamline application building.
 They provide pre-built components and libraries that simplify complex tasks, saving developers time and promoting best practices in code organization.

 This FAQ covers frequently asked questions about frameworks, including: